 As we mentioned before, Siwa Oasis is a must-visit, if you’re ever in Egypt, if not for its unique location and beautiful landscapes, then for its renowned healing waters and hot springs, measuring at 67-degree Celsius, that is visited by people from all over the world, hoping to benefit from its unique properties that are said to cure a multitude of illnesses.
 Its golden sands are also said to have healing qualities, so people are buried (heads excluded) in the sand for specific amounts of time.

 The ancient Egyptians used to take baths in these springs at Siwa Oasis, such as Cleopatra’s Spring where Queen Cleopatra bathed while visiting Siwa, Tamusa Spring where it was a tradition that any bride should take her bath there before marriage, as well as Fatnas Spring, Qurayshat Spring, Wahid Spring, and the Siwa Salt Lakes that are known to heal skin, sinuses and eye issues.
 The Shiata Lake is also well-known for the Flamenco birds that inhabit it.

-Also, consider visiting the hot sand of Dakrour Mountains that is said to have healing potentials for skin issues by sand bathing and burying your body in the sand.
+Also, consider visiting the hot sand of Dakrour Mountains which is said to have healing potential for skin issues by sand bathing and burying your body in the sand.